cepdnaclk/e16-co502-RISCV-pipeline-cpu-implementation-group04/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: eYY-XXX-project-template
+repository-name: e16-co502-RISCV-pipeline-cpu-group04
 title:
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+# RISCV Pipeline Proccesor Impementation

 ---